aznoqmous/custom-fields/README.md

 `CustomFields` provide wrappers for html form elements so you can then style them using classic CSS.

-- provide event triggering on wrapped elements so you can style any element without breaking anything.
+- provide event triggering on wrapped elements so you can style any element without breaking anything

-- comes with a mutation observer so every dynamically generated field is automatically wrapped.
+- comes with a mutation observer so every dynamically generated field is automatically wrapped

 - basic style you can easily overwrite